Brobin/drf-generators/README.rst

     $ cd drf-generators
     $ python setup.py install

-To use DRF Generator, add it your INSTALLED_APPS.
+To use DRF Generators, add it your INSTALLED_APPS.

 .. code-block:: python